 This recipe tastes great on it’s own, but it’s also delicious when mixed into the Strawberry Nice Cream for kids or added to the Chocolate Chip Cookie Dough Blizzard for adults!

-- If you don’t have date syrup, you can sub in honey or maple syrup, or adjust the brown sugar.
+- Date Syrup: If you don’t have date syrup, you can sub in honey or maple syrup, or adjust the brown sugar.
 Just note if you do these swaps it will increase the added sugar content of this treat.
+(And check out the FAQ below for more information on date syrup!)

 Steps 1 + 2: